TrePe0/aoc-plugin/README.md

 # aoc-plugin

-Plugin for Chrome and Firefox to log time when the adventofcode.com task was first opened (part 1 and part 2 separately)
+Plugin for Chrome, Firefox and Edge to log time when the adventofcode.com task was first opened (part 1 and part 2 separately)
 - using [aoc-redirect](https://github.com/matushorvath/aoc-redirect/)
 - in local storage